 Responding to a cyber crisis

 Implementing a comprehensive, robust cyber risk management strategy is a collaborative, cross-departmental initiative.
-No longer the sole remit of the IT department, a successful strategy relies on input from legal, operations, communications and HR if it’s to be truly fit-for-purpose.
+No longer the sole remit of the IT department, a successful strategy relies on input from the legal, operations, communications and HR teams if it’s to be truly fit-for-purpose.

-And when a crisis hits we deploy our battle-hardened and market leading international team of litigation and regulatory specialists, and our fantastic network of cyber forensics and crisis communications advisors, for our clients’ benefit.
+And when a crisis hits, we deploy our battle-hardened and market leading international team of litigation and regulatory specialists, drawing on our fantastic network of cyber forensics and crisis communications advisors for our clients’ benefit.
 And to supplement this we’ve developed effective and innovative crisis management tools, such as a crisis app and a secure platform for effective communication and document management.